Galaxy Luminosity Function of the Coma Cluster from Deep $u'-g'-r'$ Wendelstein Imaging Data: Abstract

 \section{Abstract}

-We derive the $g'$ band galaxy luminosity function (GLF) of quenched red sequence in the Coma cluster from a deep-imaging survey with $\approx1.5\,\mathrm{deg^2}$ around the cluster center.
+We derive the $g'$ band galaxy luminosity function (GLF) of quenched resolved galaxies in the Coma cluster from a deep-imaging survey with $\approx1.5\,\mathrm{deg^2}$ around the cluster center.
 The dataset comprises deep $u'$-, $g'$-, and $r'$-band data obtained with the Wendelstein Wide Field Imager on the 2.1\,m Fraunhofer Wendelstein Telescope reaching median $3\sigma$ surface brightness limits in $10\arcsec\times10\arcsec$ boxes of $\mathrm{ (30.0\,u',\,\,29.6\,g',\,\,28.7\,r')\,mag\,arcsec^{-2}}$.
 We measure structural parameters across a large dynamic range in galaxy brightness ($-24.5\,g'\,\mathrm{mag} \lessapprox M\lessapprox-11.3\,g'\,\mathrm{mag}$), from the brightest cluster galaxy to low-luminosity dwarfs, including compact dwarf galaxies and ultra-diffuse galaxies.
-We automatically identify 5161 cluster member candidates based on their membership on the quiescent sequence in the $u'-g'$ versus $g'-r'$ color--color diagram and their red sequence membership.
+We automatically identify more than 6000 cluster member candidates based on their membership on the quiescent sequence in the $u'-g'$ versus $g'-r'$ color--color diagram.
 The structural parameters of bright galaxies are obtained via isophotal modeling, and fully automated parametric image fitting for faint ones.
 Injection-recovery tests and two identically analyzed reference fields provide statistical corrections for completeness and contamination, yielding a representative GLF that reliably probes the faint end and may serve as a benchmark for future studies.
-We report a best-fit double Schechter $g'$ band GLF with a comparatively steep faint-end slope $\alpha_2=-1.539^{+0.024}_{-0.024}$.
-We perform an apples-to-apples comparison with the Coma counterpart in the SLOW simulations, finding overall agreement but a deficit of bright and an excess of dwarf galaxies in the simulation, despite its shallower faint-end slope, highlighting the need for true apples-to-apples comparisons that consider both normalization and slope for a consistent interpretation of the GLF.
+We report a best-fit single Schechter $g'$ band GLF with $M^\star=-21.71^{+0.26}_{-0.29}\,g'\,\mathrm{mag}$, $\log_{10}(\phi^\star\,[\mathrm{deg}^{-2}\,\mathrm{mag}^{-1}])=1.355^{+0.076}_{-0.079}$, and a comparatively steep faint-end slope $\alpha=-1.444^{+0.015}_{-0.015}$.
+A directly matched comparison with the Coma counterpart in SLOW, a constrained cosmological simulation using CDM, shows broad agreement between the GLFs down to the simulation limit of $M = -15.5\,g'\,\mathrm{mag}$, despite a deficit of bright galaxies.

 \keywords{Galaxy Luminosity function(942) -- Galaxy evolution(594) -- Galaxy clusters(584) -- Coma Cluster(270) -- Abell clusters(9) -- Galaxy photometry(611) -- Galaxies(573) -- Low surface brightness galaxies(940) -- Dwarf galaxies(416) -- Dwarf spheroidal galaxies(420) -- Galaxy structure(622) -- Extragalactic astronomy(506) }